Sumner, New Zealand: By land

 A convenient land route between Lyttelton to Christchurch has been a requirement from the beginning of Canterbury settlement.
 While rail and road tunnels between Lyttelton to Christchurch have been constructed, there remains the need to transport goods that are too dangerous or too large to travel through one of the tunnel.
 The route via Sumner remains a necessary transport alternative.

 Construction of a road from Lyttelton to Christchurch via Evans Pass and Sumner began in 1849.
 However, progress was slow due to steep hillsides and hard volcanic rock being encountered.
 In 1850, a Bridle Path was cut directly over the saddle between Lyttelton and the Heathcote Valley so that the early settlers could travel to Ferrymead by foot and pack horse, while their heavy goods still needed to be transported across the Sumner Bar by boat.
 Road construction on the western side of the Sumner valley ceased in 1851 when construction encountered steep volcanic bluffs and funds ran out.
 The original road line, now known as Captain Thomas' Track, was abandoned and a new way down the eastern side of the valley between Evans Pass and Sumner was subsequently found and constructed.
+In 1952, the suburb was linked by several bus routes to its neighbouring suburbs and the central city.

+Today, Southshore's public transportation is served by the frequent Airport (or Sheffield Crescent)—Sumner (route 3) bus service operated under the Metro brand.
+It serves the suburb to its neighbouring suburbs and the final destination of the route being Christchurch International Airport.